 In most cases, phantom pregnancy symptoms subside in two or three weeks and there’s no need for treatment.
 However, you should check your dog’s nipples for signs of mastitis.
 Expressing the milk is not recommended as this will only lead to the production of even more milk.
 The vet might prescribe diuretics to help reduce milk production.

-Six causes of black stuff around my dog’s nipples?
+six causes of black gunk or dried blood around nipples?

-While problems with a nursing bitch are to be expected, many dog owners are very concerned when they discover ‘black gunk’ around their spayed or male pets.
+While problems with a nursing bitch are to be expected, many dog owners are very concerned when they discover ‘black gunk’ or even dried blood around their spayed or male pets.
 This is a very common problem in dogs and here are some of the main causes.

 If your dog has recurrent yeast infections, it’s possible that this will affect one or more of the nipples.
 Yeast infections are caused by a fungus that proliferates in moist and hot areas of the body, especially skin folds.
 Yeast infections are usually associated with oily hair and skin, and they cause intense itchiness.